antonio-gabriele-rizzo/Microsoft-Entra-ID-Administration-Lab/README.md

 The lab focuses on identity and access management tasks commonly performed by IT Support Analysts, Service Desk Engineers, Junior System Administrators, and Microsoft 365 Administrators.

-The objective is to gain practical experience with user administration, group management, role-based access control, authentication, auditing, and PowerShell automation while building a portfolio of real-world cloud administration skills.
+The objective is to gain practical experience with user administration, group management, role-based access control (RBAC), authentication, auditing, and PowerShell automation while building a portfolio of real-world cloud administration skills.

 ---